 Discussing the 2022 Mainframe Modernization Report

-Developers who understand COBOL and mainframe technology are reaching retirement age and no one is trained to replace them, resulting in a steadily diminishing talent pool.
-As this shortage grows, the costs and risk of relying on COBOL will continue to rise.
+Many COBOL developers are reaching retirement age and no one is trained to replace them, resulting in a steadily diminishing talent pool.
+As this skills shortage grows, the costs and risk of relying on COBOL will continue to rise.

-Mainframes running COBOL cost as much as 4,500 per cent more to operate than equivalent Cloud counterparts.
-This figure is compounded by rising licensing and maintenance fees for ancillary mainframe applications and databases.
+Legacy systems running COBOL cost as much as 4,500 per cent more to operate than their modern counterparts.
+This figure is often compounded by rising licensing and maintenance fees.

 Our Automated COBOL Refactoring solution preserves the benefits of legacy systems while empowering organizations to leverage the advantages of newer platforms, especially the Cloud.
 This unlocks a whole new world of quality and scalability from automated testing to quality assurance, and the ability to leverage containerized deployments and orchestration with Docker and Kubernetes.

 Many COBOL transformation solutions create structurally similar programs in the target language but require additional re-engineering efforts to yield desired results.
 Our Automated COBOL Refactoring solution, harnessing a powerful combination of proprietary software and an iterative transformation methodology, delivers a modern Java or C# application based on fully maintainable open systems.

 Our Automated COBOL Refactoring solution was designed with the following requirements in mind:

 Our Automated Refactoring software deconstructs the legacy codebase to isolate source code and classify down to the field level.
 It then refactors the assets using customized rules based on customer requirements and standards.
 Remarkably, this turnkey solution retains your valuable business logic without requiring code freezes or additional licensing.